 Will it fall on carmakers to convince consumers?

 Kristof: I fully agree.
-It’s really about transferring EV knowledge to a much broader audience than we all have been doing today.
-Not only does this need to come from carmakers, but also from charging service providers like ourselves.
-People tend to think Tesla’s the only one producing quality electric cars, whereas in fact BMW produced more EVs last year.
+It’s really about transferring EV knowledge to a much broader audience than we have been before.
+Not only does this need to come from carmakers, but also from charging service providers, like ourselves.
+People tend to think Tesla’s the only one producing quality electric cars, whereas, in fact, BMW produced more EVs last year.
 That’s not to mention the number of electric vehicles produced by BYD and BAIC in China too.

 Monica: In Costa Rica, the BMW i3 is the only fully electric option we have readily available.
 The BMW office in Germany was hesitant to bring in the i3 at first because the market here is so small, but there’s so much enthusiasm for it now!
 The local dealerships are shocked by the demand.
 What we’re often forgetting though, is that it doesn’t stop with personal vehicles.
 A lot of people are prepared to switch to electric cars, but are concerned about their endurance during traffic jams.
 This is why some cities and countries will need to heavily invest in electric buses first.